Construction Guidelines for Deluxe Scanning Fabry-Perot Interferometer Kit

 The back cavity mirror must be glued to the PZT.

-Center the mirror on the PZT disk taking care to orient it so the mark you added lines up with the bump.
+Center the mirror on the PZT disk.
 While holding it in position with the flat side of a toothpick across the top or (less desirable) a clean cotton swab, apply the tiniest amount 5 minute Epoxy in 3 locations around its perimeter.
 Just enough to secure it.
 Once the Epoxy sets up, additional adhesive can be added to increase the strength, but there really isn't much stress on this thing and too much adhesive may restrict the motion of the PZT.
+Double check that the mirror hasn't shifted position and adjust as needed before the Epoxy sets up.

 Set this assembly aside covered so the mirror doesn't collect dust or fingerprints.